lRoberth/cms2021-ecu-tuner/README.md

 # CSM2021 ECU Tuner

 ## What is this
-This is a python script, that helps you to tune your Stage 3 ECU in Car Mechanic Simulator 2021.
-It finds the shorter and more efficient steps to get a perfect [+6, +6, +6, +6, +6] on all graphs and gain perfect score.
+This is a python script, that helps you to tune your Stage 3 ECU or carburetor in Car Mechanic Simulator 2021.
+It finds the shorter and more efficient steps to get a perfect [+6, +6, +6, +6, +6] on ECU or [+2, +2, +2] in carburetors on all graphs and gain perfect score.
-Currently this is only compatible with ECUs and not carburetors.
+Currently this is only compatible with Stage 3 ECUs

 ## How to use it
 - Download ecu-tuner.py on your computer